diademiemi/ansible_role_mailcow/README.md

 Role Testing
 ------------

-This repository comes with Molecule tests for Docker on the supported platforms.
+This repository comes with Molecule that run in Podman on the supported platforms.
 Install Molecule by running

 ```bash